 Earn graduate credit or professional growth experience points (non-residents are eligible for a fee remission)

 Like our other student and teacher workshops, the Practicum provides opportunities for you to learn from experienced journalism educators and professionals while immersed in a media-rich environment.
 This workshop provides the most flexibility in meeting the needs of journalism teachers working toward license renewal or certification.

 If you register for the Practicum, you’ll design your own course of study, which can range from practical application of journalism skills to study of best practices in teaching journalism.
 For example, you may learn how to plan and publish a successful yearbook, learn how to set up and manage a student media website with WordPress, learn how to use Photoshop to edit pictures, learn how to produce multimedia stories or learn how to manage and motivate a staff of student journalists.
 HSJI converged newsrooms will serve as your teaching and learning laboratory.

 Practicum contact hours can be used to earn graduate credit (one to three hours) or professional growth experience points (one hour equals one point per Indiana Department of Education for license renewal).
-If you choose to earn graduate credit, please complete the J804 Proposal for Independent Study form (PDF Format) and return to Teresa White (email@example.com).
+If you choose to earn graduate credit, please request the J804 Proposal for Independent Study form from Linda Johnson (email@example.com) and return to Teresa White (firstname.lastname@example.org).
 During the time you’re on campus, you may audit any of the skills lectures we present to the students, interact with master teachers and assist students in producing online content for HSJI.